List of pastoral trips made by Pope Francis: 2016

 President Serzh Sargsyan of Armenia extended an open official invitation to Pope Francis to visit Armenia in 2015, which the pontiff readily accepted, expressing his sincere desire to visit the country.
 It was confirmed in 2015 that the pope would visit Armenia sometime in 2016.
-An April visit was thought possible, but in February 2016 the September visits to Azerbaijan and Georgia might be coordinated.
+An April visit was thought possible, but in February 2016, there was possibility that it could be forwarded till September.
 In March 2016, the Holy See made it clear that any visit to Armenia was under consideration and may be in the latter half of June.
 The Holy See announced in a press bulletin of 9 April 2016 that the pope formally accepted an invitation to visit Armenia, from June 24 to June 26.

+During the historic three-day visit under his "Visit to the First Christian Nation" pilgrimage, Francis honored the victims of the Armenian genocide at the Tsitsernakaberd memorial and joined prayers in the Etchmiadzin Cathedral.
+He explicitly referred to the 1915 slaughter of Armenians as "the first genocide of the 20th century".
+He signed a joint declaration with Catholicos Garegin II of the Armenian Apostolic Church, citing a strengthening of ties between Armenian Apostolic and Catholic churches.